 The automotive industry faces a process of transformation with far-reaching changes.
 Electric drives, connected vehicles and autonomous driving are associated with both opportunities and risks for our sales.
 In particular, more rapidly evolving customer requirements, swift implementation of legislative initiatives and the market entry of new competitors from outside the industry will require changed products, a faster pace of innovation and adjustments to business models.

 China, the largest market in the Asia-Pacific region, continued to grow in the reporting period.
-The Chinese demand for vehicles will continue to rise in the coming years, albeit at a slower pace than in the past, due to the need for individual mobility.
+The Chinese demand for vehicles will continue to rise in the coming years due to the need for individual mobility, albeit at a slower pace than in the past.
 Demand will also shift from the large coastal cities to the interior of the country.
 In order to leverage the considerable opportunities offered by the Chinese market – also with regard to e-mobility – and to defend our strong market position in China over the long term, we are continuously expanding our product range to include models that have been specially developed for this market.
 We are further extending our production capacity in this growing market through additional production facilities.

-The volume of the US vehicle market in 2016 marginally exceeded that of the strong previous year.
-For 2017, we expect the market to fall slightly below the 2016 level.
+The volume of the US vehicle market in 2017 fell short of the strong previous year.
+In 2018, the market volume will probably again be lower than in the reporting period.
 In the USA, Volkswagen Group of America is systematically pursuing our strategy of becoming a full-fledged volume supplier.
-An engine plant and the development of additional production capacity in the North America region will allow the Group to better serve the market in the future.
+An engine plant and the further development of production capacity will allow the Group to better serve the market in the North America region.
 We are also pressing forward with additional products tailored specifically to the US market.
-Our success here will largely depend on how transparently, thoroughly and quickly we deal with the diesel issue and restore customer confidence.

-The economic environment remained weak in the reporting period and the volume of demand on the vehicle market fell once again.
-The ongoing recession, coupled with high unemployment, falling real incomes and restrictive lending policies, prevented the hoped-for recovery.
-In 2017, we expect the vehicle market to stabilize slightly above its 2016 level.
+The economic environment eased in the reporting period and the volume of demand in the vehicle market recovered perceptibly compared with the weak previous year.
+We anticipate a continued upturn in demand in 2018.
 The growing number of automobile manufacturers with local production has resulted in a sharp increase in price pressure and competition.
 The Brazilian market plays a key role for the Volkswagen Group.
-To strengthen our competitive position here, we offer vehicles that have been specially developed for this market and are locally produced, such as the Gol and the Fox.
+To strengthen our competitive position here, we offer vehicles that have been specially developed for this market and are locally produced, such as the Gol and the Virtus.

 Russia has the potential to grow into one of the largest automotive markets in the world.
-However, the heavy reliance on oil revenues that are lower than in the past, a substantial fall in real incomes, and high vehicle prices as a result of the weak currency led to a decline in the market as a whole in 2016.
-Demand for vehicles also continued to be impacted by the political crisis and the related sanctions imposed by the EU and the USA.
+Volumes in the Russian vehicle market in 2017 were up on the previous year and we are forecasting a further recovery in 2018.
+However, the heavy reliance on the currently low oil and gas income, a substantial fall in real incomes, high vehicle prices as a result of the weak currency, the political crisis and the related sanctions imposed by the EU and the USA continue to impact the development of demand.
 The market remains strategically important to the Volkswagen Group, which is why we are working intensively there.